anishasingh23/ainpc/README.md

 - `client/` — Demo client using MCP streamable HTTP client.
 - `dashboard/` — Minimal Streamlit UI to run matches and view logs.
 - `scripts/set_env.py` — Helper to write .env locally with your key (do not commit).

-## How it maps to Scopely JD
-- Demonstrates **MCP** resource & tool patterns for conversational knowledge bases and QA automation.
-- Shows **autonomous agents**: NPCs choose actions via LLM prompting (Groq) and use structured context from MCP.
-- Includes **AI avatars / NPCs** and an analytics-ready battle log for product insights.

-## Extend
-- Add more NPCs / moves in `server/data/`.
-- Add a recommendation tool `recommend_move(npc, opponent)` as an MCP tool.
-- Add streaming narration or a replay system for the dashboard.